Code Comparison for Fast Flavor Instability Simulation: Problem Description

 \subsection{Simulation Grid}

 In order to come as close as possible to the calculations of \cite{martin_DynamicFastFlavor_2020,wu_CollectiveFastNeutrino_2021}, we adopt a simulation box of size $L=10240\mu^{-1}$ spanned by a uniform grid of $N_z=10240$ cells.
+This choice of simulation domain, together with the above perturbation amplitude and ELN distribution, allow the instability to saturate long before neutrinos are able to wrap around the simulation domain.
 In addition, we use 200 polar angular bins (or 201 bins in the case of {\sc NuGas}) uniformily-spaced in $u$.
 In the Zaizen code, angular bins are not uniform but set on the roots of Legendre polynomials.
 The PIC calculations do not have angular bins, per se, but instead distribute 400 particles around the equatorial direction, which results in approximately 200 polar angles (i.e., 400 particles are needed to represent the single direction $u=0$ in other methods).
 We assume homogeneity in the $\hat{x}$ and $\hat{y}$ directions, and impose periodic boundary conditions in the $\hat{z}$ direction.
 We limit the duration of the simulations to $t_\mathrm{max}=5000 \mu^{-1}$ in order to prevent potential consequences of the periodic boundary conditions.
+This resolution was chosen based on a resolution study using the {\tt NuGas} and \textsc{Cose$\nu$}-FV codes; doubling the spatial resolution caused the polarization vector to be different by at most 0.12 ({\tt NuGas}) or 0.0035 (\textsc{Cose$\nu$}) anywhere on the domain at the end of the simulation.
+The excellent agreement between methods with different convergence properties (and therefore different amounts of numerical error) suggests that the results are not significantly influenced by the resolution.